bertt/GdalOnNet8Sample/README.md

 In the csproj file there is a conditional packagereference depending on OS (Windows or Unix).
 NB: This program does not work on Mac.

-### Dependiencies on Linux: gdal-bin and libproj-dev:
+### Dependencies on Linux: gdal-bin and libproj-dev:

 To run on Linux system the dependencies gdal-bin and libproj-dev must be installed.
 See also the Dockerfile for sample.